AdobeDocs/experience-manager-65.en/help/managing/best-practices.md

   System integration requires you to plan (then implement):

-    * How all the subsystems and [solution integrations](/help/sites-administering/integration.md) will be brought together to operate as one coherent system
+    * How all the subsystems and [solution integrations](/help/sites-administering/integration.md) are brought together to operate as one coherent system
-    * How any third-party systems will be integrated; together with any special considerations, such as offline/online, client-side/browser-side, or fallover handling when a third-party system is down
+    * How any third-party systems are integrated; together with any special considerations, such as offline/online, client-side/browser-side, or fallover handling when a third-party system is down

 * **Test Concept**